open-contracting/infrastructure/docs/guidance/using.md

 Tools to help you with manual monitoring include:

 * [OCDS Kingfisher](https://github.com/open-contracting/kingfisher/) - a framework for regularly fetching, storing and querying OCDS data.
-* [OCDS Merge](https://github.com/open-contracting/ocds-merge) - a library to combine multiple releases of OCDS data into a summary (compiledRelease), and to identify changes over time (versionedReleased).
+* [OCDS Merge](https://github.com/open-contracting/ocds-merge) - a library to combine multiple releases of OCDS data into a summary (compiledRelease), and to identify changes over time (versionedRelease).
 * [OCDS Show](https://github.com/open-contracting/ocds-show) - a flexible framework for presenting templated views of OCDS data.
 Given a merged OCDS record, OCDS Show can highlight change over time.

 When building an integrated tool that integrates OCDS data into infrastructure project monitoring: